||| Beautiful Arctic Fox Pictures For Your Home |||

 The other threatened population is the one in Fennoscandia (Norway, Sweden, Finland, and the Kola Peninsula).
 This population decreased as a result of extreme fur prices, which caused severe hunting also during population lows.
 Research and information show that the population has remained at a low density for more than 90 years, with additional reductions during the last decade.
 The total population estimate for 1997 is around 60 adults in Sweden, 11 adults in Finland, and 50 in Norway.
 All pictures in our fine art photography gallery support the conservations that help endangered species.

 Firstly, in the summer taking pictures of the arctic foxes is a lot different as they hunt for themselves, they will hunt rodents, birds, and fish and we can follow them without any threat.
 During the winter times, since food is difficult to get they follow predators such as polar bears, arctic wolves to eat their leftovers.
+It could be hard to take cute arctic fox pictures at this time.
 During the breeding season, they form monogamous pairs and they stay together to raise their young.
 Each picture in our online gallery captures their natural movements in nature that you can’t get in illustrations.

 The Arctic fox species is primarily a carnivore that lives inland, away from the coasts.
 They are dependent on the presence of smaller animals (most often lemmings) to survive.
 This information is very valuable for the awareness and preservation of wildlife and the ecosystem.